Ultimate Lie Detector Guide

 Can Someone Beat a Lie Detector Test?

 Attempts to manipulate results through controlled breathing, physical discomfort, or mental countermeasures typically create irregular data patterns that trained examiners recognize.
+In most cases, countermeasure attempts result in inconclusive findings rather than successful deception.

 What Does an Inconclusive Polygraph Result Mean?